 There are so many benefits to buying whole chicken vs. chicken breasts, thighs and other parts.
-And don’t worry, butchering the chicken yourself is easy peasy, just watch the video.
+And don’t worry, cutting up whole chicken is easy peasy, just watch the video.

 First and foremost – price.
 At Costco, organic whole chicken costs $2.49/lb vs. chicken breasts at $5.99/lb – that’s twice the savings.